 - Dust a sheet pan with the cornmeal.

 - Once the dough has rested, divide the dough into 12 equal balls.
-Smooth them out as best you can but it’s ok if one side has weird ugly seems.
+Smooth them out as best you can but it’s ok if one side has weird ugly seams.

 - Place the rounded balls on sheet pans two inches apart.
 Using the flat palm of your hand, flatten balls into muffin shapes by pressing dough down to 3/4 in thickness.
 Flip them over so that both sides have a cornmeal coating.
-(You may also use English Muffin Tins, if you have one) Cover with a moist towel and let proof for 30 minutes.
+Cover with a moist towel and let proof for 30 minutes.

 - Preheat griddle over low to medium-low heat.
 Lift dough rounds with spatula and place on the griddle, leaving about an inch of space between the rounds.
 Cook muffins 5 minutes on one side, checking regularly to make sure they’re not burning.
 You may need to adjust the heat if they’re browning too fast.
 And if some are browning more than others, swap them around a bit.
 You want them to be a toasty brown on one side after those first 5 minutes.
 Flip them over.
 Cook another 5 minutes, watching and moving things around as needed.
 Flip and cook for for 2-3 more minutes on each side.
 The muffins should be firm on the sides without overbrowning the tops or bottoms.
 The sides will be pale and soft-looking.
 (Note: If you need to cook your muffins in two batches, between batches, scrape all of the cornmeal off of the griddle so that it doesn’t burn onto your second batch).

 - Remove muffins and place on cooling rack.
 Let cool until room temperature.